- Capitals defenseman John Carlson has 51 points through 42 games, and is the clear Norris Trophy betting favorite

 Josi on the Rise

-The Nashville blueliner has improved to +400 at BetOnline, making him the second favorite with that bookie, but he’s still at +1100 with Bovada, placing him third on the sport book behind both Carlson and Hamilton.
+The Nashville blueliner has improved to +400, making him the second favorite with that bookie, but he can still be found at +1100 elsewhere, which places him third behind both Carlson and Hamilton.

 With two assists in the first period of the #WinterClassic, Roman Josi extended his career-high point streak to 8 games and became the first defenseman in @PredsNHL to reach the 40-point mark in a season in fewer than 40 games. #NHLStats pic.twitter.com/d8u8fivFTh